Edo Govt. to curtail menace of herdsmen - Nigeria Today

 In his sermon, the Rev. Tom Amekhena commended the governor for his developmental leadership, stating that although he had never met him, he has heard of his good policies and projects in the state.

-The post Edo Govt. to curtail menace of herdsmen appeared first on BusinessDay : News you can trust.
+The post Edo Govt. to curtail menace of herdsmen appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share